 Ph.
 D. in Political Science (University of Alberta), B.A.
 (Hons.) and M.A. in International Relations (University of Dhaka).
 Before joining Gulf University for Science and Technology in 2009, I've taught at different universities in Bangladesh and Canada, got published in leading peer-reviewed international journals, including Cooperation and Conflict, International Studies Perspectives, Canadian Journal of Political Science, Journal of Contemporary Asia, Strategic Analysis, International Studies, New Global Studies, Journal of Asian and African Studies, and International Area Studies Review.

-Dr. Nuruzzaman specializes in international relations theory, global political economy, human rights and human security, great powers in the global order, and politics and international relations of the Middle East.
+Dr. Nuruzzaman specializes in international relations theory, global political economy, human rights and human security, great powers in the global order, political Islam, and politics and international relations of the Middle East.

 He is also a contributor to influential global news magazines and online publication outlets, including National Interest, The Conversation, E-International Relations, and Informed Comments.